MScBiomedicalInformatics/MSIB32500/lectures/lecture4.md

 ![variance](https://raw.githubusercontent.com/MScBiomedicalInformatics/MSIB32500/master/cheatsheets/variance.png)

   * It is basically the difference between each point and the mean, squared.

-### Variance, and standard deviation and data spread

   * The Standard Deviation is simply the variance squared: